How to Dispose of Styrofoam Safely: Help Protect the Environment!

 Is It Better to Burn Styrofoam or Throw It Away?

-Some people consider burning Styrofoam as being an alternative to recycling or the proper disposal of the packaging material.
+Some people consider burning Styrofoam as an alternative to recycling or properly disposing of the packaging material.
 However, burning expanded polystyrene releases carbon monoxide and black carbon into the air.
-These can be highly toxic and very dangerous, and this is one of the reasons that this disposal method is not routinely used.
-It is also the main reason why you should not burn packing chips and Styrofoam yourself.
+They are highly toxic and very dangerous, which is one reason why this disposal method is not routinely used.
+It is also why you should not burn packing chips and styrofoam.

 How Long Does It Take for Styrofoam to Decompose?

 Nobody knows for certain how long it takes for Styrofoam to decompose.
-This is because it was invented and first used in 1941.
-Experts believe that it will take a minimum of 500 years to decompose, but this cannot be proven because it has only existed for 80 years.
+It was invented and first used in 1941.
+Experts believe it will take a minimum of 500 years to decompose, but it cannot be proven because it has only existed for 80 years.
 So far, it has not been disproven either.
 Other experts claim that it may never break down or decompose.

 Is Styrofoam a Hazardous Waste?